 Photo Source: unsplash.com

 Altria has been suffering from low cigarette sales for a while now, which is no surprise, given the accepted fact that cigarettes can kill you.
 In attempts to diversify, Altria initially had its eyes set on acquiring the e-cigarette manufacturer Juul, according to CNN.
 However, with Juul facing a class-action lawsuit for marketing to minors, that may not go as well as planned.
 Nevertheless, rumors of the Chronis acquisition launched an increase in stock prices by 25%.
 The market is apparently ready to diversify.
+There are cannabis companies specialized in the delivery of marijuana, cannabis tech companies and plenty of research conducted in the potential benefits of psychedelics, the market never looked so promising for cannabis stocks.

 Cigarette companies are not the only ones looking into cannabis firms to create new (and presumably profitable) products.
 Coca-cola apparently was interested in the possibility of CBD-infused beverages, but their CEO recently announced that they were no longer interested.
 No matter, there are plenty of other beverage companies in the sea.
 Pepsi has claimed that the option to introduce CBD-infused "wellness drinks" was still on the table.
 Alcohol companies have already begun the process of investing in cannabis companies, as this newsletter recently discussed.
 The Canadian subsidiary of Molson Coors has a joint venture with The Hydropothecary Corporation to produce cannabis-infused drinks for the Canadian market.
 UK alcoholic beverage giant Diageo also could be interested in cannabis.